Kurento/kurento/source/user/faq.rst

 Where are my recordings?
 ------------------------

 A frequent question, by users who are new to Docker, is where the *RecorderEndpoint* files are being stored, because they don't show up anywhere in the host file system.
-The answer is that KMS is recording files *inside the container's local storage*, in the path defined by the *RecorderEndpoint* constructor (`Java <https://doc-kurento.readthedocs.io/en/latest/_static/client-javadoc/org/kurento/client/RecorderEndpoint.Builder.html#Builder-org.kurento.client.MediaPipeline-java.lang.String->`__, `JavaScript <https://doc-kurento.readthedocs.io/en/latest/_static/client-jsdoc/module-elements.RecorderEndpoint.html#.constructorParams>`__).
+The answer is that KMS is recording files *inside the container's local storage*, in the path defined by the *RecorderEndpoint* constructor (`Java <../_static/client-jsdoc/module-elements.RecorderEndpoint.html#.constructorParams>`__).

 In general, running a Docker container **won't modify your host system** and **won't create new files** in it, at least by default.
 This is an integral part of how Docker containers work.
 To get those files out, you should use the mechanisms that Docker offers, like for example a `bind-mount <https://docs.docker.com/storage/bind-mounts/>`__ to the recording path.